-As in 2019, in 2020, for performance at target level, the percentage of the Executive Director's total pay at risk (i.e. subject to performance conditions) would be approximately 65%.
+As in 2020, in 2021, for performance at target level, the percentage of the Executive Director's total pay at risk (i.e. subject to performance conditions) would be approximately 65%.
 For performance at maximum level, the percentage goes up to approximately 79%.

-Please note the Remuneration Committee will not use in 2020 the discretion to increase the Executive Director's maximum annual bonus opportunity up to 200% of base salary or the maximum long-term incentive opportunity to 400%.
-As it is set in the remuneration policy approved by Ordinary General Shareholders' Meeting, this increase would be applicable only in exceptional circumstances that may include but are not limited to retention, exceptional Company performance or significantly altered market conditions.
+Please note that in 2021 the Remuneration Committee will not use their discretion to increase the Executive Director's maximum annual bonus opportunity up to 200% of base salary or the maximum long-term incentive opportunity to 400%.
+As it is set in the remuneration policy approved by Ordinary General Shareholders' Meeting, this increase would be applicable only in exceptional circumstances that may include, but are not limited to, retention, exceptional Company performance or significantly altered market conditions.